bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 but the intermediate `deltam` - and optionally an `m0scan` - volume is reconstructed/exported by the scanner.
 In this case, the `deltam` should be included in the `*_asl.nii[.gz]` and specified in the `*_aslcontext.tsv`.
-An optional `cbf` volume should be stored and specified as derivative.
 Example of `*_aslcontext.tsv`:

 ```Text